joshuacox/name-generator/README.md

 # Name Generator

 Do you need to name a server, or something else?
 I know 'treat em like cattle', but I detest names like dal2dc3c38r67, I say give it some personality, inspired by the docker mechanism that does the same, I needed a quick and dirty script to name a bunch of servers and wrote a quick one in bash, then decided to benchmark sh vs bash vs zsh, then threw python in the mix.
-Well now I have sh, bash, zsh, c, python, javascript, and rust, PRs welcome for more!
+Well now I have sh, bash, zsh, c, python, javascript, golang, and rust, PRs welcome for more!

 This repository contains a simple name generator script that combines random nouns and adjectives to create unique names.
 This was inpsired by the [docker mechanism](https://github.com/moby/moby/blob/39f7b2b6d0156811d9683c6cb0743118ae516a11/pkg/namesgenerator/names-generator.go#L134-L135) that generates names.
 		"agnesi",